timoxley/functional-javascript-workshop/exercises/basic_recursion/problem.md

 * Do not use any for/while loops.
 * Do not use any Array methods like Array#map or Array#reduce.
-* Do not create any unecessary functions e.g. helpers.

 ## Resources